||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture

 RAYMOND FRANK WALSER (1924-1996)

 Frank Walser was a general contractor active in Raleigh from 1949 until the 1980s.
 He was born in Tyro, North Carolina.
-After graduating from Greensboro Senior High School, he entered North Carolina State College in the fall of 1941.
-During World War II, he served as a fighter pilot with the U.S. Army Air Corps.
-He was assigned to the Eight Air Force, based in England, where he flew P-51 Mustangs in combat missions over Germany.
+After graduating from Greensboro Senior High School, he entered North Carolina State College in 1941.
+During WWII, he served as a fighter pilot with the US Army Air Corps, flying P-51 Mustangs in combat missions over Germany.
 After the war, Frank returned to Raleigh to earn a civil engineering degree at NCSU.
 As a student, he built his first Raleigh home, a modest Cape Cod at 2411 Van Dyke Street, based upon a mail-order design by Royal Barry Wills.

-Frank Walser built many of the Triangle's modernist houses during the 1950's through the 1970's.
-Many times, he "saved the bacon" of his client architects through translating their often theoretical elements into load-bearing, practical realities.
+Frank Walser built most of the Triangle's most difficult Modernist houses during the 1950's through the 1970's.
+Many times, he "saved the bacon" of his client architects through translating their theoretical elements into load-bearing, practical realities.

 Houses built by Frank Walser include: